syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfAutoComplete/Watermark.md

 ---
 layout : post
-title : WaterMark in Syncfusion Autocomplete control for Xamarin.iOS description : Learn how to set the Watermark in AutoComplete platform : Xamarin.iOS control : AutoComplete documentation : ug
+title : WaterMark in Syncfusion® Autocomplete control for Xamarin.iOS description : Learn how to set the Watermark in AutoComplete platform : xamarin.ios control : AutoComplete documentation : ug
 ---